-The majority of drivers killed in a crash in the U.S. are tested for alcohol and drugs.
-This gives officials the chance to compare drugged driving and drunk driving.
+Most drivers killed in a crash in the U.S. are tested for alcohol and drugs.
+This gives the chance to compare drugged driving and drunk driving.

-Thus, in compqaring drugged driving and drunk driving, it’s drugged driving that is more common.
+Drugged driving vs drunk driving.
+It’s drugged driving that is more common.

 The Problem of Reducing Drugged Driving

-There are many reasons that drugged driving is much harder to reduce than drunk driving.
+There are many reasons that drugged driving is much harder to reduce.
 The problems of drugged driving and drunk driving are different in some ways.
-For example:
+For example, consider this.

 - There is little public concern about drugged driving.
-However, there is public outrage (rightly so) about drunken driving.
-And there are strongly organized groups, such as MADD, pressing for ever stricter enforcement of laws against alcohol-impaired driving.
+But there’s public outrage (rightly so) about drunken driving.
+And there are strong groups, such as MADD, pressing for stricter enforcement of alcohol impaired driving laws.
 (Only recently has MADD agreed to oppose drugged driving.)

 - It’s much, much easier to detect alcohol impairment.
-Although they are often inaccurate, breathalyzers are easy to use and make it very easy to get a conviction.
+Although they are often inaccurate, breath testers are easy to use.
+And they make it very easy to get a conviction.